 Halloween Town Tour is free and open to the public.
-It is expected to run through the end of October with some exclusive – Halloween Day only – stops.
+It is expected to run through the end of October.

 Jack-o-lantern Display – Shepherd

 See 1,000+ carved pumpkins on display during the last week of October, in the Village of Shepherd, Michigan.
 Each year, the home just behind the Shepherd post office boasts thousands of carved pumpkins with a fun Wizard of Oz theme!

 This small Mid Michigan village comes to life each Halloween, drawing spectators from near and far.
 For nearly a decade, Shepherd Michigan’s Jack-O-Lantern Pumpkin display, has been lighting up the night on the corner of Second Street and Orchard.

 Papa’s Pumpkin Patch – Mt.
 Pleasant

 A pumpkin patch and country farm market, with tractor pulled hayrides, farm animals, a playground, pedal tractors and so much more to explore!
 Join in the fun and make your way through the 9-acre Michigan maze, straw maze and pumpkin maze.

 Apple Barrel Cider Mill – Ithaca